 Design is a little dated

 Here’s a sobering thought: in the U.S., food scraps and yard waste make up an estimated 30 percent of the garbage we send to landfills.
-Beyond just taking up enormous amounts of space, landfill organics expel methane, a greenhouse gas, into our atmosphere, contributing to global warming.
+Beyond just taking up enormous amounts of space, landfill organics expel greenhouse gases into our atmosphere, contributing to climate change.
 Using small composters, like the OXO Good Grips Compost Bin, can help funnel some of that good nitrogen and carbon directly back into the plant growth cycle through the “black gold” of soil enrichment: compost.
 Saving banana peels might seem small, but imagine what a difference it would make if we all did it.

-Cramming banana peels and eggshells into plastic produce bags and storing them in the freezer is admittedly both inconvenient and questionably unsanitary, but we’ve always been a little apprehensive about countertop composting.
+Cramming banana peels and eggshells into plastic produce bags and storing them in the freezer can be inconvenient, but we’ve always been a little apprehensive about countertop composting.
 Will it smell?
 Will there be flies?
-In the name of science, and also for our readers’ sake, we decided to confront our fruit fly fears and see how the Good Grips compost bin handled three weeks of kitchen scraps.
+In the name of science, and also for our reader's sake, we decided to confront our fruit fly fears and see how the Good Grips compost bin handled three weeks of kitchen scraps.

 Design: On-brand and ergonomic